woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/rasters.rst

 .. note:: At PostGIS 2.0, raster support in PostGIS is provided primarily to support analysis, not visualization.

-Joining Raster and Vector Data
+Joining raster and vector data
 ------------------------------

 .. todo:: get a better sample from Paul for this section.